CliffordAnderson/academic-website/content/home/about.md

 # Biography

 Clifford B. Anderson is Associate University Librarian for Research and Learning at the Vanderbilt University Library.
-He also holds a secondary appointment as Professor of Religious Studies in the College of Arts & Science at Vanderbilt University.
+He holds a secondary appointment as Professor of Religious Studies in the College of Arts & Science at Vanderbilt University.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.